New initiatives set to pave the way for Danish GovTech exports

-If successful in this challenging market, many established solutions such as e-Boks, a secure digital mailbox, and NemID, a secure digital identification, may become Denmark’s next export success.
+If successful in this challenging market, many established solutions such as e-Boks, a secure digital mailbox, and NemID/ MitID, a secure digital identification, may become Denmark’s next export success.
 Hyldelund however, also emphasises how their long-term effort could benefit the entire growth segment.

 And she wants to be even more involved in the ecosystem.

 “We want to get a better grip on this ecosystem.
 Many within it would never intentionally walk into a commercial building, or ask the public authorities for advice, so we have to offer ourselves to them.
 We need to get even better at that,” Hyldelund explains.

 Hyldelund emphasises that the challenge with sales to governments is typically most significant when it comes to IT systems, such as the aforementioned e-Boks and NemID, which become part of a country’s infrastructure.

 When it comes to the sale of robotic arms and other leading Danish tech, the barriers are typically smaller.
 In these areas exports are moving at a rip-roaring pace, to the benefit of the Danish economy.